-There are a few other things I wanted to let you know about how we use our editorial calendars that aren’t necessarily “setting up process” tips but will be super helpful for you to use your calendar going forward; and be honest about some of the drawbacks we’ve found working on Trello so you know what you are getting into.
+There are a few other things I wanted to let you know about how we use our editorial calendars that aren’t necessarily “setting up process” tips but will be super helpful for you to use your calendar going forward.
+We’ll be be honest about some of the drawbacks we’ve found with working on Trello, so you know what you are getting into.

 Saving Ideas on the Spot to New Cards